 - Carbohydrates: One serving of Happy Baby Oatmeal has 9 grams of carbohydrates, which equates to 9 grams of pure developing energy for your baby.

-This is one of my all-time favourite brands, and their baby cereal is no exception.
+This is one of my all-time favorite brands, and their baby cereal is no exception.
 Happy Baby gives their food a lot of thought.
 GMOs aren’t present in this cereal.
 The resealable pack is devoid of harmful substances such as BPA.

 There are no additional salts, sugars, colors, or artificial tastes in the food.
 It’s also allergy-friendly because it’s gluten- and dairy-free.